 - Routine letters, e-mails and texts that we send and routine telephone calls that we make and receive are charged at one tenth of the hourly rate.
 Routine letters, e-mails and texts received are charged at one twentieth of the hourly rate.
 Other letters, e-mails and calls are charged on a time spent basis.

 - The current hourly rates are set out in the attached letter.
-We will add VAT to these at the rate that applies when the work is done.
+We will add VAT at 20% to these at the rate that applies when the work is done.

 - These hourly rates have to be reviewed periodically to reflect increases in overhead costs and inflation.
 Normally the rates are reviewed with effect from 1 May each year.
 If a review is carried out before this matter has been concluded, we will inform you of any variation in the rate before it take effect.